 - When the tamarind turns soft, squeeze it well with your fingers and extract juice.

-- I prefer to pass it through a filter.
+- Taste test this and if you want it slightly more sweeter, add a bit more of jaggery.
+The sweetness reduces as you cook down.
+I prefer to pass it through a filter.
 Set this aside.

 Make puliyogare powder

 - Heat a pan on a low to medium flame.
 Dry roast chana dal, urad dal and red chilies until lightly golden.